 San Francisco city officials hope to open what would be the United States’ first legal safe injection sites for opiate addicts, with two planned for a July opening, at the start of the city’s fiscal year.
 The San Francisco Department of Public Health unanimously endorsed a task force’s recommendation to open the supervised sites.

-The facilities provide a safe space where people can consume previously obtained drugs, such as heroin and fentanyl, under the supervision of trained staff ready to respond in case of an overdose or other medical emergency.
+The facilities provide a safe space where people can consume previously obtained drugs, such as heroin and fentanyl, under the supervision of trained staff with the first aid Brisbane courses ready to respond in case of an overdose or other medical emergency.
 They also provide counseling and referrals to other social and health services.

 Although some contend the safe injection facilities would encourage drug use, San Francisco Mayor Mark Farrell told a San Francisco Chronicle editorial board meeting he is in favor of trying what he acknowledges would be an imperfect solution.
 “I understand the misgivings around it and some of the rhetoric from people who don’t support it,” Farrell said last week.
 “But we absolutely need to give it a try.”